Guimarães: Newspapers

-Radios
+Radio

 There are two stations headquartered in the town: Radio Fundação (95.8 FM) and Radio Santiago (98.0 FM).

 Television

 The Guimarães TV transmission is made online since 24 July 2007; it is the result of a collaboration between the city's assembly and the Guimarães Cybercenter.
 Its contents are feature in the Região Norte TV channel which is available through cable.

 The "canalguimarães" was another online channel that started operating in March 2010.
 It is the fruit of the effort put in by an arts association, the "Associação de Socorros Mútuos Artística Vimaranense", one of the oldest associations of the city.

 Economy

 Guimarães is one of the most industrial municipalities in Portugal.
 Its primary industries are textiles, shoe industry and metalomechanics.

 Transport

 Guimarães is linked to Porto by the Guimarães line.
 This railway line was originally built with narrow gauge track, then modernised and rebuilt to the broad Iberian gauge in the first decade of the 21st century.
 The train service is operated by Comboios de Portugal (CP).
 Locally, Guimarães is served by TUG (Transportes Urbanos de Guimarães) which operates 21 bus routes serving the city.

+The Guimarães Cable Car, a gondola lift, links the city centre with the top of Monte da Penha.